When you select an item in the table of contents, the corresponding article is displayed in the content area of the

-The anchor link icon itself behaves just like any other hyperlink, which means all of the secondary actions that are supported for links in your web browser work for these anchor links as well.
+The anchor link icon itself behaves just like any other hyperlink, which means the secondary actions that are supported for links in your web browser work for these anchor links as well.

 The section of the page below the body of the article displays a list of comments and changes in a single feed that we call the activity stream.
 The activity stream has filters that let you select which types of changes you want to show or hide.

 The following controls are available in the toolbar at the top of the activity stream:

 Toggles the visibility of comments in the activity stream.
 To learn more about issue comments, see Add Comments.

 Toggles the visibility of the issue change history.
-This feed contains all of the updates that are applied to the issue.
+This feed contains all updates that are applied to the issue.

 Updates to the article title and text are shown as a diff.